These pages have been compiled to guide students and teachers through each round of the competition, in particular the analysis round.

 Objectives of the Eurosystem

 The main objective of the Eurosystem is to maintain price stability.
 Without prejudice to this objective, the Eurosystem supports the general economic policies in the EU, such as full employment and sustainable economic development.
-The TFEU establishes a clear hierarchy of objectives for the Eurosystem, assigning priority to maintaining price stability.
-It also states that that objective is the most important contribution monetary policy can make to achieving a favourable economic environment and full employment.
+The Treaty establishes a clear hierarchy of objectives for the Eurosystem, assigning overriding importance to price stability.
+It also makes clear that ensuring price stability is the most important contribution monetary policy can make to achieving a favourable economic environment and full employment.

-The Treaty provisions also imply that, in the actual implementation of monetary policy decisions aimed at maintaining price stability, the Eurosystem also has to take into account the broader economic goals of the EU.
+The Treaty provisions also imply that, in the actual implementation of monetary policy decisions, the Eurosystem should also take into account the broader economic goals of the EU.
 In particular, given that monetary policy can affect real activity in the shorter term, the Eurosystem typically should avoid generating excessive fluctuations in output and employment if this is in line with the pursuit of its primary objective.

 Basic tasks of the Eurosystem